TruebitProtocol/truebit-eth/README.md

 ## Sample tasks via smart contracts

 In general, Dapps will issue tasks from smart contracts rather than the Truebit OS command line.
 This allows Truebit to call back to the smart contract with a Truebit-verified solution.
-To demonstrate this method, we deploy and issue some tasks that are preinstalled in your Truebit container.
+Typically the Task Owner smart contract fixes the task function code during deployment while the Task Submitter puts forth the function inputs at runtime.
+To demonstrate this method, we deploy and issue some tasks that are preinstalled in your container.
 One can deploy each of the samples onto the blockchain as follows.
 ```bash
 cd wasm-ports/samples
 sh deploy.sh
 ```
 To run a sample task, `cd` into that directory and run `node send.js` as explained below.
-You may wish to edit `../deploy.js` or `send.js` by replacing the '`0`' in `accounts[0]` with the index of your Geth account.
+You may wish to edit `../deploy.js` or `send.js` by replacing the '`0`' in `accounts[0]` with the index of your desired Geth account.

 ### Scrypt
 ```bash